-Imagine you are taking command of a Arleigh Burke-class destroyer – the USS Lexington.
+Imagine you are taking command of an ocean-going ship, the USS Lexington.
 As its captain you are directly responsible for the well-being of both the ship and its crew, and in particular avoiding collisions with other ships in your area of operations.

 In this experiment you will view a radar display of your ship and another and be presented with 40 trials.
 On each trial it is possible a collision could occur between your ship and another cargo ship.
 As you watch the paths of the ships, if you feel it is possible the two ships will collide, you should PAUSE the scenario and alter the course direction of your ship to avoid the collision.
-If you do not pause, the path of your ship will not be altered.
+If you do not pause, the path of your ship will not be changed.
 The movement in each scenario is timed, and will automatically end in 40 seconds.

 If you decide to turn, you get one chance to steer your ship.
 In the controls you can:

-In choosing when and where to maneuver, while avoiding a collision is most important, you also need to consider that ideally you want to stay as close to the course to your destination as you safely can.
+In choosing when and how to maneuver, while avoiding a collision is most important, you also need to consider that ideally you want to stay as close to the original course to your destination as you safely can , thereby saving fuel.
 Electing to turn 15 degrees in either direction will keep you closer to your original course, however you may decide it is safer to maneuver your ship 30 degrees in either direction to increase safety.
-You should also adhere to the rules of the road of steering a ship, which dictate that if it is safer to do so, you should pass behind the other ship.
+You should also adhere to the rules of the road of steering a ship, which dictate that if it is safer to do so, you should pass behind the cargo ship.